jimbuckley412/Password-Generator/README.md

 The purpose of this project is to show we can create a Password Generator using javaScript.
 I created a Repository (Password-Generator), cloned it to my computer, and step by step added in a README.md, index.html, script.js, and a style.css then added in the code from the Rutgers Repository.
 In the script.js I will create the code needed to run the generator.
 More notes in the script.js file.
 I wanted to create a password generator that runs on javaScript.
 I wanted to utilize what I learned from the lessons to create this generator.
-The generator will utilize lowercase letters, Uppercase letters, numbers and special characters "!", "?", "@", "$", "#", and "%".
+The generator will utilize STRINGS of lowercase & uppercase letters, numbers and special characters "!", "?", "@", "$", "#", and "%".
 From all these special characters, numbers and letters both upper and lower case to randomly generate a safe and secure password.
+The Math.random() and Math.floor() method will be used to achieve this.
+I will generate a password lenght of 10.
 Helps solve the problem of creating a secure password.
 I learned how to incorporate javaScript to make a functioning app that generates a password.

 ## Table of Contents